 National Affiliation: US Chess Federation of America

-Meeting Times: Chess Club will meet every Wednesday at 3:15 p.m.
+Meeting Times: The Chess Club and Gaming Club will not be meeting until May.
+All remaining March and all of April meetings are cancelled due to unavoidable circumstances.
+Beginning in May, the Chess Club will meet every Wednesday at 3:15 p.m.
 Chess Club members need to complete and return the Student Permission/Interest form.
 This form must be completed and signed by parents or guardians before students are allowed to stay for the after school meeting.

 Meeting Place: Media Center (Library)

 Coach: Officer Cliff Hudson

 Way to strategize, Bucs!